tests-always-included/wick/formulas/README.md

 * [dnsmasq] - Install dnsmasq and provide configuration functions
 * [erlang] - Install erlang
 * [hostname] - Set the machine's host and domain
+* [kermit] - Installs a variant of Kermit for transferring files
 * [lsof] - Install lsof
 * [mo] - Bash-only template system that plugs into our templates
 * [openjdk-1.7] - Installs OpenJDK 1.7 JRE